-In my garden I use no chemicals or pellets or sprays.
-I develop healthy soil through composting and mulching and planting to attract the beneficial insects that hunt the bad bugs.
-Gardeners know to live with bugs and accept them for the value they add.
-If they don’t add value, and attack our plants and our bodies, well then they are dead to us (literally).
-Please join me for this round up of projects to rid your garden and home of pests, organically!
+In my garden I use no chemicals, pellets, or sprays.
+I develop healthy soil through composting, mulching, and planting to attract the beneficial insects that hunt the bad bugs.
+Gardeners know to live with bugs and accept them for the value that they add.
+If they don’t add value, and attack our plants and our bodies, well, then they are dead to us (literally).
+Please join me for this round-up of projects to rid your garden and home of pests, organically!

 Fruit flies are another annoyance buzzing around food.
 This DIY fruit fly trap can be made with just a few things you likely have on hand right now.

 How to Make a Super Simple Fruit Fly Trap That Works!

 There are also some more localized pests you may encounter in your garden like wireworms, strawberry root weevils, and the European chafer beetle.

 How to Remove Strawberry Root Weevil Grubs

 How to Combat the European Chafer Beetle

 The best way to fight the pest war is to grow a healthy garden.
 Starting with strong plants that get enough light, nutrition, and water means that they are more able to withstand persistent pest attacks.
 To dig into what might be going wrong in your garden, have a look at this CSI: Horticulture post: